-I am a Newton native with two children in the Newton Public Schools.
-I have been active in the community for many years including serving as vice president of the Newton Conservators, and on the Board of the Newton League of Women Voters.
-I am currently serving my second term as the ward councilor from ward 1.
-A graduate of Simmons College, I am the Associate Director for the Community Preservation Coalition (CPC) in Boston, a project of the Trust for Public Land.
+I am a Newton native with two children attending Newton North High School.
+I have been active in my community for many years including serving as vice president of the Newton Conservators, and serving on the Board of the Newton League of Women Voters.
+I am currently serving my third term as the Councilor at Large from ward 1 which includes the villages of Nonantum and Newton Corner.

-I docketed the Solid Waste and Recycling budget resolution which unanimously passed the full city council in May, 2016.
-I developed a list of action items that move the City forward on a holistic, cost effective path for managing trash and recycling, including reducing consumption, improving recycling rates, and encouraging re-use and re-purposing of materials and products.
-Here is a link May 2016 my article in the Newton Tab; Newton Should Set a Higher Bar for Recycling: newton.wickedlocal.com/article/20160519/OPINION/160515345
+I worked on initiatives and policies to get the City to recycle more and throw away less trash.
+I reconstituted the Solid Waste Commission and worked with the Commission to develop a list of action items that move the City forward on a holistic, cost effective path for managing trash and recycling, including reducing consumption, improving the quality of curbside recycling, and encouraging re-use and re-purposing of materials and products.

 I welcome your input.
 Please call me at 617-821-5619, email me at alisonlearymooradian@gmail.Com and visit my website: www.alisonleary.com

 Please make a contribution to my re-election campaign.
 By working together we can be successful.